-Professional Networking – BACategory: Uncategorized Posted:Jan 24,2013 By: admin
+Professional Networking – BACategory: General Posted:Jan 24, 2013 By: admin

 Many workers feel apprehensive about building their professional networks.
 Networking can seem difficult, time-consuming, stressful or awkward when you first begin.
 Whether you are searching for a new job or trying to advance in your current position, strong professional relationships help.
 People in your network may know about new positions, provide recommendations or give you valuable career advice.
 Take an organized approach to building your network to maximize its benefits and excel in your field.Instructions